Last updated on August 2nd, 2018 at 11:59 am

 To improve your body language, you should focus on improving your mindset, and also your physical well-being on a big day.

-- Believe into your chances, have confidence and think that you can (or even will) succeed, and get a job.
+- Believe into your chances, have confidence and think that you can (or even will) succeed in an interview, and get a job you want to have.
 This is your day.
 Be ready to succeed!

-- Try to have a good sleep before the interview, rest well, and grab a cup of green tee, or coffee before meeting the employer, especially if you feel tired.
-You can also devote yourself to a short mediation or to other mind-relaxing practice.
+- Have a good sleep before the interview, rest well, and grab a cup of green tee, or coffee, before meeting the employer–especially when you feel tired or sleepy.
+You can also devote yourself to a short mediation or to other mind-relaxing practices.

 - Try to take it easy–if life’s not at stake, nothing is.
 Stressing out won’t help your chances.
 It won’t help anyone, so try to stay calm.

 Things your body should tell the interviewers

 - Companies want to hire people with motivation, enthusiasm, and energy.
-They want to hire people who still want to achieve something, people who are not bored with life.
+They want to hire people who still want to achieve something, people who are not bored with their lives.
 And this is exactly what your body should reflect.
-It is a myth that companies do not hire people older than fifty, because they are old… Companies do not typically hire older people, becasue they lack the energy, the motivation, the enthusiasm.
+It is a myth that companies do not hire people older than fifty, because they are old… Companies do not typically hire old people, becasue they lack the energy, the motivation, the enthusiasm.
 All of that we can see from their body language.
-I have seen it countless times in the interviews.
+I have seen it countless times in the interviews…

 - Companies hire positive people.
 Once I heard that smile is like a flu.
 Once you smile on someone, they will smile back :).
-In most cases it works this way.
-Try to be positive about your chances, about your future, the company, the future of the world (though at least the last one is difficult task).
-Positive mindset will reflect in your body language, and your chances to get hired will improve.
+In most cases it will work this way.
+Try to be positive about your chances, about your future, the company, the future of the world (though at least the last one is a difficult task indeed).
+Positive mindset will reflect in your body language, and your chances to get hired will improve immediately.

 - People recruit friends, and honest people.
 Eye contact can do a lot for you in an interview.
 Looking into the eyes reflects honesty, and friendship.
 Try to be honest, try to speak as if you had nothing to hide.

 Do interviewers observe your body language?